htc-class/homework-site/src/markdown-pages/year-3/week-17.md

 - If for some reason things didn't work, investigate, troubleshoot, and fix by committing corrections to a new branch, and slack me to review anything.
 - **PART 2: Updating Old Tables**
+- Before you work on part 2 and 3, make note that at the top of this page, I added some SQL statements that will be very similar to the types you need to write for this assignment.
+Refer to those (or to the online docs you have available) when crafting your queries.
 - Now, switch back to where you normally work (locally, or still on the Pi), and _create a new branch called_ `user-cards`.
 - The first thing we want to do is update _both_ of our old "cards" and